 To demonstrate this, I created the program pictured in this article with uses GSV instructions to read both the WallClockTime’s “DateTime” attribute as well as it’s “LocalDateTime” attribute.
 Running the program with the Controller’s clock set to match my PC’s settings of a -5 Time Zone and DST on (as my client did) shows that the “DateTime” attribute will indeed be -4 hours from the “LocalDateTime.”

 Have you run into the above issue?
 Do you have additional thoughts on this topic?
-If you do, please share them below using the “leave a reply” form.
+If you do, please share them below using the “post a comment or question” link.